More than 3 million Americans are diagnosed with Chronic Obstructive Pulmonary Disease (COPD) every year.

 Important Note: if you have COPD and continue smoking, even at the “mild level” you can expect faster degeneration than those individuals who have quit the habit.
 Additionally, it should not surprise you if you cannot find affordable life insurance under these circumstances.

 While a PFT is required for a medically underwritten exam, your initial questionnaire will be able to give insurers and agents plenty insight into your condition, even if you haven’t taken the exam.
+This will give them an idea of which type of plans are available to you.

 Your agent will want to know your status as a smoker, the presence of asthma or any high risk diseases, your height and weight (obesity can make it more difficult to breathe) and any medications you are currently taking to help you breathe.